How to Build Your Business Case for a BPM System: Getting Budget

 What is Business Process Management (BPM)?

-"Business process management (BPM) is a discipline that uses various methods to discover, model, analyze, measure, improve, and optimize business processes.
+'Business process management (BPM) is a discipline that uses various methods to discover, model, analyze, measure, improve, and optimize business processes.
 A business process coordinates the behavior of people, systems, information, and things to produce business outcomes in support of a business strategy.
-BPM is key to align IT/OT investments to business strategy."
+BPM is key to align IT/OT investments to business strategy.'
 Gartner.
 "Business process management (BPM)".

-Lead with the corporate objective
+Lead with a corporate objective

-Then show the link between achieving these and “improving and optimising business processes”.
-Show how in your organisation BPM will produce the business outcomes in support of your organisations business strategy.
+Then show the link between achieving these and understanding and managing your business processes.
+Show how in your organisation a BPM system will deliver results directly linked with your business strategy.

 It is really important to use the language that your leadership team have agreed to and signed off, but strategic objectives are very likely to be around: